DizNicolasAmor/interviews-practice/CSS.md

 ## TABLE OF CONTENTS

 - [BASIC](#basic)
-  1. What is CSS?
+  - 1. What is CSS?
-  2. What are the advantages of using CSS?
+  - 2. What are the advantages of using CSS?
-  3. What are the limitations of CSS?
+  - 3. What are the limitations of CSS?
-  4. How to add CSS to a HTML file?
+  - 4. How to add CSS to a HTML file?
-  5. Which type of CSS addition has the highest priority?
+  - 5. Which type of CSS addition has the highest priority?
-  6. What is the Box model?
+  - 6. What is the Box model?
-  7. What is the "block" box model?
+  - 7. What is the "block" box model?
-  8. What is the "inline" box model?
+  - 8. What is the "inline" box model?
-  9. What is the "inline-block" box model?
+  - 9. What is the "inline-block" box model?
-  10. What is the "flex" and "inline-flex" box model?
+  - 10. What is the "flex" and "inline-flex" box model?
-  11. What is the "grid" box model?
+  - 11. What is the "grid" box model?
 - [INTERMEDIATE](#intermediate)
-  12. What is the difference between flexbox and grid?
+  - 12. What is the difference between flexbox and grid?
-  13. What is a CSS selector?
+  - 13. What is a CSS selector?
-  14. What is the Universal Selector?
+  - 14. What is the Universal Selector?
-  15. What is the Element Type Selector?
+  - 15. What is the Element Type Selector?
-  - ID Selector
+  - 16. What is the ID Selector?
-  - Class Selector
+  - 17. What is the Class Selector?
-  - Descendant Combinator
+  - 18. What is the Descendant Combinator?
-  - Child combinator
+  - 19. What is the Child combinator?
-  - General Sibling Combinator
+  - 20. What is the General Sibling Combinator?
-  - Adjacent Sibling Combinator
+  - 21. What is the Adjacent Sibling Combinator?
-  - Attribute Selector
+  - 22. What is the Attribute Selector?
 - [Frameworks](#frameworks)
   - What is a CSS framework?
   - Name some CSS frameworks